-Suggestion Number of Officers Response Reduce Wiltshire Council councilor expenses / staff salaries Comments 85 The salary scales for Wiltshire Council staff are nationally negotiated with the trade unions on an annual basis and therefore the council is bound by the national negotiations.
+Suggestion Number of Officers Response Reduce Wiltshire Council councillor expenses / staff salaries Comments 85 The salary scales for Wiltshire Council staff are nationally negotiated with the trade unions on an annual basis and therefore the Council is bound by the national negotiations.
 In the past few years the majority of council staff have received just a 1% annual pay award and increments have also been frozen for the last two years.
-If staff salaries were reduced, the council would not be able to recruit and retain staff with the right skills to deliver its services in the communities.
+If staff salaries were reduced, the Council would not be able to recruit and retain staff with the right skills to deliver its services in the communities.
 Councillors receive a basic allowance which increases annually in line with the annual pay award.
-So again, there has been just a 1% increase in recent years Maintain or cut parking charges (e.g. to increase use and therefore revenue, and to support town centres) 77 been just a 1% increase in recent years.
-As set-out in paragraphs 4 and 5, the council needs to find a balance between three key factors: Regeneration Restraint Revenue To help achieve this, a more 'fine grained' approach to car parking management, and in particular charges, was supported and introduced as a result the last review in 2014 based on the local circumstances of each car park / settlement.
+So again, there has been just a 1% increase in recent years.
+Maintain or cut parking charges (e.g. to increase use and therefore revenue, and to support town centres) 77 As set out in paragraphs 4 and 5, the Council needs to find a balance between three key factors: Regeneration Restraint Revenue To help achieve this, a more 'fine grained' approach to car parking management, and in particular charges, was supported and introduced as a result of the last review in 2014 based on the local circumstances of each car park / settlement.
 Harmonise parking charges across Wiltshire 67 As above.
-Look for savings efficiencies and income opportunities elsewhere in Wiltshire Council 51 The council has an ongoing process of looking for efficiencies and income opportunities.
+Look for savings efficiencies and income opportunities elsewhere in Wiltshire Council 51 The Council has an ongoing process of looking for efficiencies and income opportunities.
 It prioritises service provision and directs funds to those services which protect the most vulnerable.
 Unlike car parking, there is limited choice as to who provides services to the vulnerable or whether you want to use them or not.
-The council will continue to review efficiencies and income opportunities and allocate funding in relation to its stated priorities.
+54/F The Council will continue to review efficiencies and income opportunities and allocate funding in relation to its stated priorities.

-Suggestion Number of Officers Response Comments Reduce public transport subsidies / Charge more to concessionary fare users 48 Wiltshire Council consulted on the future of public transport in 2016.
-The consultation returned over 11,000 responses, the second highest response rate to any consultation held by Wiltshire Council.
+mber of mments Officers Response Wiltshire Council consulted on the future of public transport in 2016.
+The future of public transport in 2016.
+The 48 consultation returned over 11,000 responses, the second highest response rate to any consultation held by Wiltshire Council.
 When analysing the responses it was clear that the general public is very supportive of public transport and wholesale reductions to bus subsidy were not taken forward.
 Instead, Wiltshire Council agreed to save £500,000 from those bus services that were less well used and did not meet the £3.50 per passenger trip subsidy as defined in the Wiltshire LTP.
 Those savings have since been achieved and demonstrate that there has been a reduction in subsidy for public transport.
-With regard to charging for a concessionary fares bus pass, or requesting that users of the concessionary pass make a contribution, this is not possible as legislation is clear that no charge can be made for the issue of a concessionary fares pass and it must be free to the user at point of use.
-Increase the current income of the parking service (e.g. better enforcement, increased fines and ensuring all ticket machines work) 42 Parking services has recently recruited to long standing vacant civil enforcement officer positions allowing more effective enforcement.
+With regard to charging for a concessionary fares bus pass, or requesting that users of the concessionary pass make a contribution, this is not possible as legislation is clear that no charge can be made for the issue of a concessionary fares pass and it must be free to the 42 user at point of use.
+Parking services has recently recruited to long standing vacant civil enforcement officer positions allowing more effective enforcement.
 As part of this parking review, parking services has detailed a yearly expenditure profile for a rolling replacement programme to ensure the pay and display ticket machines operate efficiently and reliably.
-During the summer of 2017, all of the pay and display ticket machines in Salisbury were replaced as part of the new £1 coin implementation process.
+During the summer of 2017, all of the pay and display ticket machines in Salisbury 42